Top 56 B2B Marketing Posts for September 2010

 JULY 31, 2009

 While honored, I also find reviewing these solutions confusing because there is a lot of variation in the product presentations and overlap between categories.
+Many of the marketing automation companies have added some fairly sophisticated analytics to monitor prospect’s online behavior and help marketers qualify and score them based on Web site visits, registrations, and downloads.
 My point: B2B marketers are looking elsewhere for help generating demand.
-3) Marketing automation – lead by firms like Aprimo, Unica, Oracle/Siebel and SAS, this category is at the core of what Forrester calls the Marketing Technology Backbone.
 Positioning yourselves as “lead management” does not help differentiate what you REALLY do.
-2) Email services – Julie Katz at Forrester writes about this group.
-The good news?
+Here’s the problem.